Lakehead University Profile

-At the Faculty of Law, known as the Bora Laskin Faculty of Law, you can earn a three-year law degree that’s focused on justice in non-metropolitan communities.
-The Faculty focuses on three main areas: Aboriginal Law and issues related to Aboriginal peoples; establishing a law practice in a small centre; and an emphasis on Natural Resources, with specialties in mining and forestry.
+At the Faculty of Law, known as the Bora Laskin Faculty of Law, you can earn a 3-year law degree that’s focused on justice in non-metropolitan communities.
+The Faculty focuses on 3 main areas: Aboriginal Law and issues related to Aboriginal peoples; establishing a law practice in a small centre; and Natural Resources, with specialties in mining and forestry.

 Faculty of Graduate Studies

-The Faculty of Graduate Studies offers you opportunities to pursue advanced research and hone your critical-thinking skills, and over 30 programs at the graduate level.
+The Faculty of Graduate Studies offers you opportunities to pursue advanced research and hone your critical-thinking skills, with over 30 programs at the graduate level.

 For years, many of Lakehead’s academic programs have included Indigenous content across their respective curricula.
-By the beginning of the 2016/17 academic year, all undergraduate academic programs at the University will include a degree requirement of the equivalent of at least one 0.5 Full Course Equivalent course containing at least 50% (or 18 hours) of Indigenous knowledge and/or Aboriginal content.
+Since the beginning of the 2016-2017 academic year, all undergraduate academic programs at the University have included a degree requirement of the equivalent of at least one 0.5 Full Course Equivalent course containing at least 50% (or 18 hours) of Indigenous knowledge and/or Aboriginal content.

 Lakehead offers a variety of services to help you achieve your goals at university.
-Below is a list of some of the academic services you can access at Lakehead.
+The following are some of the academic services you can access at Lakehead.

-For more information about Lakehead’s academic supports, please visit Student Support Services.
+For more information about Lakehead’s academic supports, please visit the Student Support Services website.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
-Below are examples of two awards available at Lakehead:
+Financial aid is available to you through scholarships, bursaries, government loans and Aboriginal-specific scholarships and awards.
+The following are examples of 2 awards available at Lakehead.

-The 2015 Canada Post Aboriginal Education Incentive Awards are available to Aboriginal Canadians who have completed one full year of studies.
+The Canada Post Aboriginal Education Incentive Awards are available to Aboriginal Canadians who have completed 1 full year of studies.

 Work Study Program and Part-Time Work

-The Work Study Program at Lakehead can help eligible students to find part-time work at the university.
+The Work Study Program at Lakehead can help eligible students find part-time work at the University.
 Some of the jobs available to you might include helping professors with research or working at campus organizations such as the Aboriginal Student Centre.